MikelCalvo/MKLabs-NomadNet/README.md

 3c81447dff85b425c79ca5a97ff75f75:/page/index.mu
 ```

+### Website Features

+- An isolated ccomponent for the logo
+- An isolated component for the topbar, with current page automatically highlighted
+- An isolated component for the footer, with the number of visits to each page

 ### Project Roadmap

 - [ ] Find an alternative header logo, current is broken on NomadNet (works on Meshchat)